widberg/fmtk/README.md

 ## Documentation

 Documentation for mod developers and FMTK developers is available on the [FMTK Wiki](https://github.com/widberg/fmtk/wiki).
+Work is being done to migrate FMTKSDK and FMTKLua specific documentation to [Read the Docs](fmtk.rtfd.io).

 ## Getting Started (For FMTK Developers)